Finding a JKD Instructor

 Does the instructor communicate clearly when teaching?
 Do the students understand the lessons and what is being asked of them in class?
 Do the lessons being taught seem to make sense?

-Finding a good, qualified instructor is extremely important for anyone sincerely interested in learning Bruce Lee’s art and philosophy of JFJKD.
-So take the time and arm yourselves with as much knowledge as possible before deciding on a course of action.
-We hope this information proves helpful to you.
+Finding a good, qualified instructor is important for anyone sincerely interested in learning Bruce Lee’s art and philosophy of Jeet Kune Do.
+So take the time, do your research, and arm yourselves with as much knowledge as possible before deciding on where to train.